 Paul expresses a similar thought in Romans 8:36: “As it is written: ‘For Your sake we are killed all day long; We are accounted as sheep for the slaughter’” (cf. Psalm 44:22).
 Here, as in 1 Corinthians 15:31, Paul references the constant persecution that he and his companions endured.

-“I die daily” echoes Jesus’ command to those who want to follow Him: “If anyone would come after me let him deny himself, take up his cross daily, and follow me” (Luke 9:23).
+“I die daily” echoes Jesus’ command to those who want to follow Him: “If anyone would come after me, let him deny himself and take up his cross daily and follow me” (Luke 9:23, ESV).
 The mention of a cross by a Jewish rabbi would have been shocking to first-century Jews.
 The cross was a torture tool introduced by the Romans to terrorize those who would speak against Caesar.
 The cross was a public humiliation that always represented death.
 Always.
 So, when Jesus said that in order to follow Him we must carry a cross, He meant that something must die before we can live.
 We must die to ourselves, our rights, and our desire to be our own boss.
 We must die daily.

 When Paul said, “I die daily,” he reminded the church that he faced the possibility of death every time he strode into a new synagogue and proclaimed Christ to those who didn’t want to hear (Acts 17:2–5; 18:4).
 In 2 Corinthians 11:24–28, Paul lists some of the dangers he had faced that threatened death, yet he was undeterred.
 Acts 14:19–21 records Paul being stoned and left for dead.
 But he miraculously survived, got up, brushed himself off, and went to the next town to preach.
 He did not fear physical death because he had already reckoned himself “crucified with Christ” (Galatians 2:20).